Russia warns West of weapons repercussions, pounds Ukraine

 Speaking by video link to a security conference in Slovakia, Ukrainian President Volodymyr Zelenskyy called for even more weapons and sanctions targeting Russia to halt such horrors.

-Zelenskyy said Russia had fired 15 cruise missiles in the past day and used a total of 2,478 missiles since invading Ukraine, “most of them targeted civil infrastructure.”
+Zelenskyy said Russia had fired 15 cruise missiles in the past day and used a total of 2,478 missiles since invading Ukraine.
+He said “most of them targeted civil infrastructure.”

-British Defense Secretary Ben Wallace said the U.K. would send an unspecified number of M270 launchers, which can fire precision-guided rockets up to 80 kilometers (50 miles).
-Ukrainian troops will be trained in the U.K. to use the equipment, he said.
+British Defense Secretary Ben Wallace said Britain will send an unspecified number of M270 launchers, which can fire precision-guided rockets up to 80 kilometers (50 miles).
+Ukrainian troops will be trained in Britain to use the equipment, he said.

-The British government says the decision to provide the launchers was coordinated closely with the U.S. government, which said Wednesday that it would supply High Mobility Artillery Rocket Systems to Ukraine.

-Germany had come under criticism that it wasn’t doing enough to help Ukraine.
-Chancellor Olaf said Wednesday that his country would supply Ukraine with modern anti-aircraft missiles and radar systems.
-He told lawmakers that the IRIS-T’s surface-to-air missiles Germany planned to provide were the most modern air defense system the country has.
+Germany, which has come under criticism that it wasn’t doing enough to help Ukraine, said Wednesday it would supply Ukraine with up-to-date anti-aircraft missiles and radar systems.

-Sweden also announced plans Thursday to donate arms to Kyiv.
-They include missiles, semi-automatic rifles and anti-tank weapons, Swedish Defense Minister Peter Hultqvist said.
-The country’s parliament is expected to approve the donation.
+Sweden also announced plans Thursday to provide arms to Kyiv, including missiles, rifles and anti-tank weapons.

-After Western-supplied arms helped Ukraine fend off Russian attempts to storm the capital, Moscow shifted its focus to seizing all of eastern Ukraine’s industrial Donbas region.
-As Russia’s military steadily bombarded Ukrainian-held areas, its offensive there resulted in incremental gains in the last week.
+After Western-supplied arms helped Ukraine fend off Russian attempts to storm the capital, Moscow shifted its focus to seizing all the Donbas, where its offensive has resulted in incremental gains in the past week.

+A regional governor said Russian forces now control 80% of Sievierodonetsk, a city that is key to Moscow’s efforts to complete its capture of the Donbas.

 A Ukrainian military expert said an uptick in Russian missile strikes came in response to the newly promised arms.

-“Supplies of Western weapons are of great concern for the Kremlin, because even without sufficient weapons the Ukrainian army is daringly resisting the offensive,” military analyst Oleh Zhdanov told The Associated Press.
+“Supplies of Western weapons are of great concern for the Kremlin, because even without sufficient weapons the Ukrainian army is daringly resisting the offensive,” military analyst Oleh Zhdanov said.

-Kyiv also is set to get a diplomatic boost with the formal installation of a new U.S. ambassador to Ukraine.
-U.S. Ambassador Bridget Brink was set to hand her credentials to Zelenskyy on Thursday.
+Kyiv also was set to get a diplomatic boost with the formal installation of a new U.S. ambassador to Ukraine, Bridget Brink.
+She was set to hand her credentials to Zelenskyy on Thursday.

-Brink will be Washington’s first ambassador in Kyiv since former U.S. President Donald Trump abruptly forced out Ambassador Marie Yovanovitch in 2019.
+Brink is Washington’s first ambassador in Kyiv since former U.S. President Donald Trump abruptly forced out Ambassador Marie Yovanovitch in 2019.
 She later became a key figure in the first impeachment proceedings against Trump.

-Meanwhile, Russian forces kept up their bombardment of the Donbas and other parts of Ukraine while ground troops made an inching advance in the east.

-A regional governor said Russian forces now control 80% of Sievierodonetsk, a city that is key to Moscow’s efforts to complete its capture of the Donbas.
-Ukrainian forces and Russia-backed separatists have fought in the eastern region for eight years, and the separatists held swaths of territory before the Russian invasion.

-Military analyst Zhdanov noted that after the fierce fighting in and around Sievierodonetsk, Russian forces will be “exhausted,” and military leaders will need to replenish their both their troops and weaponry.
+Military analyst Zhdanov said that once the fierce fighting in and around Sievierodonetsk is over, Russian forces will be exhausted, and military leaders will need to replenish their troops and weapons.

 “Ukraine will try to use this pause to accumulate Western weapons, form a strategic reserve and prepare a counteroffensive,” he said.